School Committee - February 08, 2024

 This meeting will be conducted remotely over Zoom.

-Attendance by board and commission members will be remote and remote attendance shall count towards a quorum.
+Attendance by board and commission members will be remote, and remote attendance shall count towards a quorum.
+The meeting will be broadcast live and recorded by Sharon TV.

-If you elect to enable your webcam, your image and background may be broadcast with or without sound.
+If you elect to enable your webcam, your image and background, maybe broadcast with or without sound.

 First up on our agenda, we've got community updates.

+Julie's not here.
 Is that going to be you, Veronica?

-Or do you need me to, Veronica's got it?
+Or do you need me to?
+Veronica's got it.

 All right.